Getting around Seoul: bus, subway, bike, taxi

 Transportation Card

-The card can be used as a T-Money card and you can top-up money to use for public transportation.
+The card can be used as a T-Money card, and you can top-up money for public transportation.

-On top of that, you get free access to a selection of 42 tourist attractions and discounted tickets for a selection of other 35 tourist attractions.
+In addition, you get free access to 42 tourist attractions and discounted tickets for 35 other attractions.

 17 Comments